 This trail begins at Dug Bar and follows the Snake River south to its junction Saddle Creek Trail #1776 which enters Hells Canyon Wilderness to the west of the Snake River.
 There are many wildflowers along the trail and it is popular for its prime fishing, hiking and packsaddle recreational opportunities.
 The trail provides several loop trip options and offers excellent wildlife viewing.
 You may even catch a glimpse of some bighorn sheep that reside in the area.
 Various large rapids such as Rush Creek and Waterspout can be seen from the Snake River Trail.

 There is one location where the trail leaves the Snake River and climbs 3,000 feet in elevation over Englishman Hill.
 The trail has several sections that have been blasted through rocky bluffs that rise out of the Snake River.
 One section, the Devils Slide between Temperance Creek and Saddle Creek, has been constructed like a cement staircase in an effort to assist stock and hikers to maintain footings in loose steep rock.
-Caution should be used in these sections of trail and this trail is recommended for experienced stock.
+Caution should be used in these sections of trail.
+This trail is recommended for experienced stock animals only.
 Certain sections of the trail are narrow making it difficult for pack stock.
 Beware of poison ivy and rattlesnakes that may be along the trail.
-Wilderness is in a delicate state of natural balance.

 This moderate trail is used heavily year round.
 The fall season is especially crowded.
 Practicing minimum-impact techniques will help preserve wilderness for everyone's enjoyment.